 Back to early 1969, the drive to Grumman was 15 miles each way.
 Once there, I spent a lot of time driving the VW all over the Bethpage facility visiting engineering customers and documenting what they wanted my computer programs to do.

-There were a lot of VW type 1 Beetles or Type 2 Micro-buses at Grumman.
-Because of all the engineers.
+There were a lot of VW type 1 Beetles and Type 2 micro-buses at Grumman.
+Aviation engineers really liked the design, functionality, and minimization of these air cooled VWs.

 As this is a car site and not a Navy or NASA site, I’ll limit this section to two of the more interesting and well-known projects that the Beetle took me to.
 These projects ran simultaneously, so they dates are intermingled.